Chair of Fommunity Forum, Community Lead for Emergency and Urgent Care; Care Contracting Committee and Union Board

 I originally joined Accord to help improve patient experience because I know friends and relatives who have not had particularly good care in the past.
 In my role as the Chair of the Community Forum I’m committed to making sure that local care is high in quality and delivered effectively in a professional manner and that all services are run efficiently.
 I’m particularly passionate about making sure that people in our CCG area have a voice, that they are listened to, treated with respect and dignity and are given correct up to date information about their care.

-Community Contact for Council of Members
+Community Lead, Council of Members

 I am passionate that everyone receives the very best health and social care.
 Thanks to my previous experiences in life, business and the NHS I was able to make a useful contribution to Accord and further still as a member of the Community Forum.
 No matter what age someone is, I believe we need to protect older people from social isolation, help to give children the best start in life through exercise and healthy eating and support families and schools through the process.